OpenLXP/openlxp-xse/README.md

 The code in this repository leverages AWS infrastructure for hosting.
 Ideally, the code can be modified to run on any major cloud platform with parameter tweaks, but has not been verified.
 Additionally, the code within this repository is specifically for [Elasticsearch 7.11](https://www.elastic.co/guide/en/elasticsearch/reference/7.11/getting-started.html) as the search engine.
 We are utilizing Elasticsearch (ES) for representative purposes, users can leverage an additional search engine as it fits their budget and architecture.

-The helper script to load data from S3 into the ES instance has been tested with Python 3.6.
+The helper script, `es-doc-gen.py`, to load data from S3 into the ES instance has been tested with Python 3.6.
 Please ensure you have Python >=3.6 installed before executing the script.

 ## Directions for use